cesarpachon/munarrator/README.md

 A Narrator is an Object that may be integrated with the render loop of a game or interactive application.

+the narrator is a simple Finite State Machine (FSM), the states are called "stages".

-It has microactions assembled into different high-level actions, and stages that are similar to states.
+It also has microactions that can be assembled (composed) to achieve different behaviours

 Microactions are building blocks for behaviours. examples of microactions: